Polinicles/RabbitMessenger/README.md

 ### Approach

-There're two **PHP** docker containers, one it's created for sending the messages (mail and message).
-On the other hand, the second container will receive / consume every message and will log the content.
+There're two **PHP** docker containers, one is created for sending the messages (mail and message).
+The second one, will receive / consume every message and will log the content.

 ### Send Messages